 Nagaland Marriage Certificate

 Considered as a solemn occasion graced by loved ones and well-wishers alike, the event of marriage must be legally registered to be recognized in law.
 A marriage certificate, issued by the respective state governments upon registration, is a document certifying the nuptial bond of a bride and bridegroom.
-Marriages in India are either registered under the Hindu Marriage Act, 1955 or the Special Marriage Act, 1954.
-In this article, we look at the procedure for obtaining Nagaland marriage certificate.
+In India, marriage registration takes place either under the Hindu Marriage Act, 1955 or the Special Marriage Act, 1954.
+In this article, we look at the procedure for obtaining a Nagaland marriage certificate.

-The Indian marriage regulations stipulate that a bride and bridegroom are entitled to nuptials at the age of 18 and 21, respectively.
-A marriage certificate would only be issued on the satisfaction of this criterion.
+The Indian marriage regulations stipulate that a bride and bridegroom entitles to nuptials at the age of 18 and 21, respectively.
+On satisfying these criteria, the applicant can obtain the marriage certificate.

 The document is handy for passport applications and activating a bank account with a new surname.
-Moreover, the certificate would be demanded by embassies for visa processing, given a scenario wherein the couple wishes to move abroad.
+Moreover, embassies require the certificate processing visa, given a scenario wherein the couple wishes to move abroad.